How to write a Nursing Assessment Report Paper

 What are the four techniques used in the physical assessment?

-The four techniques used in the physical assessment are:
+The four physical assessment techniques are:

 Things to Avoid When Writing Nursing Assessment Report